happner/elastic-dataprovider/readme.md

 happner elastic dataprovider
 ----------------------------
-*This dataprovider provides the ability to run happner/happn instances off of elasticsearch instead of mongo or nedb*
+*This dataprovider provides the ability to run happner/happn instances off of elasticsearch instead of mongo or nedb

-### NB: still in active dev, so don't use in production yet.

 ### installation instructions: